Choosing to use dividends to pay your policy premiums.

 PPOP allows you to select a fixed dollar amount of premium that is billed to you at scheduled intervals.
 You elect to pay this fixed amount premium with out-of-pocket funds, and the balance of your premium is paid through available policy values.

 For example, if your total premium is $300 per quarter, you may choose to pay $200 from out-of-pocket funds and the remaining $100 will be taken from your policy values.
 With this option, your out-of-pocket payments may remain constant, assuming dividends continue to be sufficient to support this premium paying method.

 This option is attractive when there are not enough dividends to pay your full premium.
-Partial POP is available to customers being billed annually, semi-annually, quarterly, or by Check-O-Matic arrangement and is ideal for policies with level premiums.
+Partial POP is available to clients being billed annually, semi-annually, quarterly, or by Check-O-Matic arrangement and is ideal for policies with level premiums.
 PPOP is not permitted through government allotment or by regular deductions from your salary.

 Some things to consider.